Elizabeth Hurley: Personal life

 Hurley was a relatively unknown actress when she met Hugh Grant in 1987 while working on a Spanish production called Remando Al Viento.
 In the 1990s, Hurley became known mostly as Grant's girlfriend.
 In 1994, as Grant became the focus of international media attention due to the success of his film Four Weddings and a Funeral, Hurley accompanied him to the film's London premiere in a black Versace dress, which gained her instant media attention.

-While dating Hurley, Grant gained notoriety for soliciting the services of a sex worker in 1995.
+While dating Hurley, Grant gained notoriety for soliciting the services of the sex worker Divine Brown in 1995.
 Hurley stood by Grant and accompanied him to the premiere of his film Nine Months.
 After thirteen years together, Hurley and Grant announced an "amicable" split in May 2000.

 On 4 April 2002, Hurley gave birth to a son, Damian Charles Hurley.
 The baby's father, American businessman Steve Bing, denied paternity by claiming that he and Hurley had a brief, non-exclusive relationship in 2001.
 A DNA test established Bing as Damian's father.
-Grant is one of Damian's godfathers.
+Hurley stated in 2020, that she, Damian and Bing had reconciled before his death to celebrate Damian's 18th birthday.
+Hugh Grant is one of Damian's godfathers.
 Hurley is godmother to Patsy Kensit's and Liam Gallagher's son, Lennon, and David and Victoria Beckham's two sons, Brooklyn and Romeo.